top of page

 Where can we fly?
 Can we go see my house from the air?

-Maybe, although this not intended as a "sightseeing" flight.
-This is a "Discovery Flight", in other words, an introductory flying lesson.
+Maybe, the Stearman does not conduct "sightseeing" flights like the Waco.
+It is a "Discovery Flight", in other words, an introductory flying lesson.
 Our goal is to inspire future aviators!
-However, we may be able to conduct our lesson over your house if time, airspace, and weather conditions permit.
+The Waco may be able to conduct your flight over your house if time, airspace, and weather conditions permit.
 Top

 What are aerobatics and what can I expect?

-Aerobatics are the maneuvers that you might see an aircraft do at an airshow.
+Aerobatics are maneuvers that you might see an aircraft do at an airshow.
 They have also been described as tricks or stunts.
 One thing is for sure, they are fun!
 But we will not just take you up and start flipping you upside down.
-The maneuvers are done depending on each person’s input and desires.
+The maneuvers are tailored to each person’s input and desires.
 Your pilot will talk you through it.
-This is NOT an extreme aerobatic experience, this is designed to teach you about the basic maneuvers included in WWII Primary Flight Training.
+This is NOT an extreme experience, this is designed to teach you about the basic maneuvers included in WWII Primary Flight Training.
+Aerobatics are only available in the Stearman.
 Here are a few points worth noting:

 • It is very smooth and graceful, not jerky like a roller coaster.
 We also only pull some gentle positive G's, which means you wont ever feel like you're being pushed out of the cockpit.
-This lesson teaches basic situational awareness and acclimation to unusual attitudes.
-We conduct all maneuvers above 3,000ft, which is double the FAA required minimum altitude, as our safety is always our top priority.
+We conduct all maneuvers above the FAA required minimum altitude, as our safety is always our top priority.
 We will both also wear a parachute as required by FAA regulations.

 • The ample fresh air of the open cockpit keeps people from getting sick 99% of the time and most of the passengers who experience the loop or roll say it was better and more comfortable than they expected.

-• While it is a great deal of fun, it is a somewhat physical experience, so we do not do 30 minutes of continuous aerobatics.
+• While it is a great deal of fun, it is a somewhat physical experience, so we do not do 30-60 minutes of continuous aerobatics.
 We do a maneuver or two at a time and stop to talk about how you're feeling.
 We will never force you to do anything you're not ready for, we promise!
+We let you set the pace!
 Top

 Should I eat before my flight?